godotengine/godot-docs/tutorials/xr/openxr_composition_layers.rst

     ...

-We also define a helper function that takes our ``intersect`` value and returns our location in the viewports local coordinate system:
+We also define a helper function that takes our ``intersect`` value and returns our location in the viewport's local coordinate system:

 .. code:: gdscript